 {C4 D4, {E4 F4 G4, E5} B4}

-The same rules of time-setting apply to sequences in which commas are replaced with periods.
-For instance:
+The same time-setting rules apply to sequences where commas are replaced by periods.
+For example:

 = 4.5 beats applied to the second field